SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 #### Autorization (intent)

 * **Authorization (two-phase):** If you want the credit card to reserve the amount, you will have to specify that the intent of the purchase is Authorization.
 The amount will be reserved but not charged.
-You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCaptures) or [Cancel](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCancellations) request.
+You will later (i.e. when you are ready to ship the purchased products) have to make a [Capture][technical-reference-credit-card-captures] or [Cancel][technical-reference-credit-card-cancellations] request.

 #### Capture (intent)

 * **AutoCapture (one-phase): **If you want the credit card to be charged right away, you will have to specify that the intent of the purchase is AutoCapture.
 The credit card will be charged and you don't need to do any more financial operations to this purchase.​​​​​

+[creditcard-cancellactions]: #
+[creditcard-reversals]: #
+[technical-reference-credit-card-captures]: /xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HCaptures
+[technical-reference-credit-card-cancellations]: #